-Texas law is rather harsh on this topic.
+Yes, but Texas law is rather harsh on this topic.
 No matter how much you love your dog, you cannot recover mental anguish damages in a lawsuit for the injuries or death of a pet.
 In Strickland v.
 Melden, the high court affirmed that dogs are merely personal property under Texas law and limited the damages available to a dog owner.
 The Texas Wrongful Death Statute, which deals with the accidental death of human beings does not apply to pets.

-You may be able to recover veterinary costs, and other costs associated with injuries or losses suffered by animals.
+However, you may recover the market value of your pet and you may be able to recover veterinary costs, and other costs associated with injuries or losses suffered by animals.
 There are other avenues for recovery in cases of injuries to pets; particularly if the injuries were caused by a kennel, veterinarian or other service provider.
 Contact us to learn more.

 Untrained dogs can cause life-changing injuries when not properly handled.
 Failing to properly leash a dog that is jumpy or otherwise untrained can form the basis of a negligent handling claim.
 Certain breeds are known to be jumpier or more agitated than others.
 In most cases, dogs that are jumpy as puppies need to receive special training.
 An owner that fails to enroll their puppy in training could potentially be liable for their dog's negligence.